ongspxm/iqo2/README.md

 - `SSID`: ssid obtained from iqo platform login
     - `SSID` is the key that iqOption uses for authentication.
 You can get it from the console using the following command: `console.log(document.cookie.split('ssid=')[1].split(';')[0]);`.

+### The step by step version
+1. Go on to your iqo account, and run the following script in the console: `console.log(document.cookie.split('ssid=')[1].split(';')[0]);` This will give you the ssid you require for the scripts
+1. Clone this repo
+1. create a file `.env` in the root directory
+1. Install required dependency: `npm install`
+1. Run the following command `echo "SSID from iqo" > .env`
+1. Start the script with `node index.js`

+Different logging information will be printed out, depending on the algorithm that you run.
+The default algorithm (not gonna be great) runs on all active turbo options, and you can see when the algorithm picks and decides to buy an option.

+The full documentation of the different tools implemented in this project is available at docs.md

 ## Actual buying
 The current implementation does not take into account the actual buying of the options on iqOption.
 The function is implemented as `buyOption(turbo, option)`.
 Once you have decided to go ahead with a certain strategy, the `buyOption` is always available for you, just enable it.